This post answers the question of whether investors should invest outside their home country.

 Adding International stocks to an Indian portfolio

 Using data since 2000, we compare the result of running a 10-year SIP in Indian markets (represented by MSCI India) and consider adding MSCI ACWI World ex India (in INR), representing International stocks with yearly rebalancing.
-The SIP is increased by 10% yearly.
+The SIP is increased by 10% yearly as a step-up SIP.
 In addition, 2% is removed from the portfolio on every rebalancing event to simulate the impact of taxes.
 Taxation of international mutual funds is handled in this post, which we have simulated using this rule.

 There are 142 such 10-year windows (each of 120 months) in this period.
 Note that the conclusion does not materially change if we consider International stocks are denominated in USD instead of INR.